GSG-G9/quizApp---imansedky/README.md

 6.As a User, I want to have a button to move to the next question after answering the current question.
 7.The next question button should only appear/activate after answering the question.
 8.As a User, I should be able to see how many questions I still have to answer(2/10 meaning that I am on the second question).
-9.As a User, I should be able to see my score after finishing all of the questions.
+9.As a User, I should be able to see my score after finishing all of the quest